A New Coronavirus, a New Epidemic, Many Open Questions

 3. How Does COVID19 Spread?

-The main route of transmission is by air, through small droplets produced when an infected person coughs or sneezes.
+The main route of transmission is by air, through small droplets produced when an infected person coughs, sneezes or talks.
 It is also transmitted by touching your eyes, nose, or mouth after touching contaminated surfaces.
-A study in the laboratory found that SARS-CoV-2 can remain viable on some surfaces for a certain time (ranging from a few hours on copper up to one to two days on plastic or steel surfaces).
+A study in the laboratory found that SARS-CoV-2 can remain viable on some surfaces for a certain time (ranging from a few hours on copper up to one to two days on plastic or steel surfaces, depending on ambient temperature and humidity).
 However, this transmission route does not seem to be the most effective.

-Recent evidence confirms that, in contrast with SARS that was only transmitted by people with symptoms, the new coronavirus can be transmitted even before the onset of symptoms or even by asymptomatic people.
+In contrast with SARS that was only transmitted by people with symptoms, the new coronavirus can be transmitted even before the onset of symptoms (presymptomatic) or even by people who never develop clinical symptoms (asymptomatic).
 This considerably hinders containment efforts aimed at limiting viral spread.

 How is COVID-19 diagnosed?

 Looking for the virus: SARS-Cov2 infection occurs mainly in the respiratory tract.
-This is why the diagnostic tests that rely on the amplification of viral gene sequences by PCR or on the detection of viral proteins (rapid diagnostic tests) must be done on nose or throat swabs.
+This is why the diagnostic tests that rely on the amplification of viral gene sequences by PCR must be done on nose or throat swabs.
 It is important to bear in mind that PCR tests do not distinguish between viable virus and viral fragments.
 In addition, the result can depend of how the sample is taken.

 Looking for antibodies to the virus: Another type of test detects antibodies against the virus.
 In this case, a blood sample is sufficient.
-This test has the advantage of detecting not only individuals with active or recent infection, but also those who were previously exposed to the virus and could therefore be immune.
+This test has detects individuals who have been previously exposed to the virus and could therefore be immune.
 For the moment, the serological tests used vary widely in terms of sensitivity (capacity to detect positive cases) and specificity (capacity to distinguish from other viruses), so the results must be interpreted with caution.
 Furthermore, having antibodies to the virus does not guarantee immunity to it.

 ISGlobal and Hospital Clínic Launch Two New Studies to Fight COVID-19